cmu-delphi/covidcast-indicators/facebook/README.md

    2020-05-10.)
 6. Validate these estimates against basic sanity checks.
 (Not yet implemented in this pipeline!)
 7. Push the CSV files to the API server.
-Also done by the automation script, not by this package.
+Implementation of this is left to the deployment environment (cron, DelphiAutomation, etc); for a sample script consult Katie.

+Running the entire pipeline is managed through the `pipeline` target of the Makefile, and assumes an extended `params.json` file modeled after `params.json.production.template`.
+The template params file will not run the complete pipeline on its own without first filling in the API token and the email addresses of Facebook personnel who should be notified of irregularities in the weights download procedure.
+Katie has this list; if you need it, ask her.

 Mathematical details of how the survey estimates are calculated are given in the signal descriptions [in the API